Why we campaign for honesty in sentencing

 Until now these voices have not been represented by a single organisation that calls for honesty in sentencing.

-Most criminals do not go behind bars after being convicted of their first offence.
-We need to remember that those criminals in prison are convicted by the Courts and sent there after committing numerous offences (see our statistics section) and they deserve to serve a full sentence not just two-thirds, 50%, or less.
-The restorative and rehabilitative aspects of a sentence cannot work if the punishment aspect for the crime isn't there.
+Most criminals do not go behind bars for their first offence.
+We need to remember that offenders are sent to prison after it has been determined that their offence are so serious that only a custodial sentence can be imposed.
+Many offenders would have likely committed numerous previous offences fro which they don't go to prison (see our Statistics - Offences section).
+Once they do, they deserve to serve a full sentence not just two-thirds, 50%, or less.
+The restorative and rehabilitative aspects of a sentence cannot work if the punishment aspect for the crime doesn't exist.